 - The readmission policy supersedes the change of major policy.
 No School/College is obligated to readmit a student even if that student is within their limit for requesting a non-restricted change of major.
 Once readmission applies, the change of major process is not applicable including the non-restricted change of major.

 - Any student who has attended any other college or university should plan their readmission process in a way that allows ample time for their official transcript(s) from any other institution to arrive at Georgia Tech.
 If official transcripts have not been received prior to the last day of the Registration Period, the student seeking readmission will not be allowed to register.

 - Any student in good standing who is not enrolled for one single term will be allowed to re-enroll without applying for readmission to the Institute.
 This regulation makes no distinction among Fall Semester, Spring Semester, and Summer Session.

-- A student who is on academic warning or academic probation and who does not enroll for one single term may have a registration hold placed on their account.
+- A student who is on academic warning or academic probation and who does not enroll for two terms may have a registration hold placed on their account.
 If a hold is placed, the student will be notified and the hold must be cleared by their major school.
 For example, if a student is placed on academic probation at the end of the Fall Semester and fails to enroll by the close of the Registration Period for the Spring Semester, a registration hold may be set, and it must be cleared by the student's major school before they can register for any future academic term.

 - A student who has been dropped once for unsatisfactory scholarship usually will not be readmitted.
 A student who seeks an exception to this rule must have been out of the Institute for at least one term and have had a conference with the major school concerning the readmission.
 The Readmission Application Deadline for a student who has been dropped is two months prior to the published Readmission Application Deadline for the academic term.